ccascone/onos-p4-dev/README.md

 # ONOS+P4 Developer Tools

+***

+**DEPRECTAED** The content of this repository is deprecated.
+Starting with ONOS 1.12, official support for P4-enabled devices is available via P4Runtime.
+For more information please visit: https://wiki.onosproject.org/display/ONOS/P4+brigade#P4brigade-Learnmore

+***

 This repository maintains a set of tools and scripts to allow ONOS developers try the P4 experimental support.

 For more information, visit: https://wiki.onosproject.org/x/lou